hobson/pycon2015-nlp-tutorial/docs/slides/slides.md

 * vocabulary statistics relative to "standard vocabularies" or age-group vocabularies from education material
 * vacabulary evolution over the course of a document
 * structure (vocabulary shifts within a document for each of the context layers discussed previously)

 ---
-title: Break

-* Will help those having trouble getting the examples so far to work in their environment

----
 title: Acquiring a Corpus